History of self-driving cars: 2010s

-In 2011, the Freie Universität Berlin developed two autonomous cars to drive in the innercity traffic of Berlin in Germany.
-Led by the AutoNOMOS group, the two vehicles Spirit of Berlin and MadeInGermany handled intercity traffic, traffic lights and roundabouts between International Congress Centrum and Brandenburg Gate.
+In 2011, the Free University of Berlin developed two autonomous cars to drive in the inner city traffic of Berlin in Germany.
+Led by the AutoNOMOS group, the two vehicles, Spirit of Berlin and MadeInGermany, handled intercity traffic, traffic lights, and roundabouts between the Internationales Congress Centrum Berlin and the Brandenburg Gate.
 It was financed by the German Federal Ministry of Education and Research.